dtcenter/METdataio/docs/Users_Guide/overview.rst

 Code support
 ____________

-Support for METdatadb is provided through a MET-help e-mail address: met_help@ucar.edu.
+Support for METdatadb is provided the
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
 We will endeavor to respond to requests for help in a timely fashion.

 We welcome comments and suggestions for improvements to METdatadb, especially information regarding errors.
 In addition, comments on this document would be